 The two Aled catchment reservoirs and three downstream river reaches have been considered.
-There is a minor beneficial impact of this drought permit on the two reservoirs, and the impact on the three river reaches ranges from minor to moderate (September) and from negligible to minor (October - January).
-The three impacted reaches are shown in Tables B2.6 to B2.7 establish the full in-channel zone of influence of the drought permit for environmental sensitivity screening (see Figure B1.1).
+There is a minor beneficial impact of this drought permit on water levels in Llyn Aled, and a negligible negative impact on Aled Isaf Reservoir.
+The impact on the three river reaches has been assessed as moderate (Reach 1) and minor (Reaches 2 and 3).
+The three impacted reaches are shown in Table B2.8 and establish the full in-channel zone of influence of the drought permit for environmental sensitivity screening (see Figure B1.1).

-Table B2.6 Hydrological Reaches identified in the Study Area - Summer Impact (September)
+Table B2.8 Hydrological Reaches Identified in the Study Area